Temidtech/Flutter-Cheat-Sheet/README.md

 - Using a USB cable, plug your phone into your computer.
 If prompted on your device, authorize your computer to access your device.
 - In your android studio terminal or command prompt, run the ``` flutter devices``` command to verify that Flutter recognizes your connected Android device.

+#### Set up the Android emulator
+To prepare to run and test your Flutter app on the Android emulator for some reasons :), follow these steps:

+- Enable VM acceleration on your machine.
+- Launch **Android Studio > Tools > Android > AVD Manager** and select Create Virtual Device.
+(The Android submenu is only present when inside an Android project.)
+- Choose a device definition and select **Next**.
+- Select one or more system images for the Android versions you want to emulate, and select **Next**.
+An x86 or x86_64 image is recommended.
+- Under Emulated Performance, select **Hardware - GLES 2.0** to enable hardware acceleration.
+- Verify the AVD configuration is correct, and select Finish.

+In Android Virtual Device Manager, click **Run** in the toolbar.
+The emulator starts up and displays the default canvas for your selected OS version and device.

 ## Layouts

 ###   Card Layout